Meganthi/M2-Embedded_Interface/1_Requirements/README.md

           When:

-              This project is used for alert people.
+              This project is used for urban people.

           How :

-              This project works on a water heater.
+              This project works on a solar panel.